-Troubleshooting · Cloudflare SSL docs
+Troubleshooting Keyless SSL

 Clients are connecting, but immediately aborting

-If you run gokeyless with debug logging enabled, and you see logs like this:
+gokeyless with debug logging enabled, and you see logs like this:

 [DEBUG] connection 162.158.57.220:37490: reading half closed by client[DEBUG] connection 162.158.57.220:37490: server closing connection[DEBUG] connection 162.158.57.220:37490 removed[DEBUG] spawning new connection: 162.158.57.220:37862[DEBUG] connection 162.158.57.220:37862: reading half closed by client[DEBUG] connection 162.158.57.220:37862: server closing connection[DEBUG] connection 162.158.57.220:37862 removed

-It likely indicates that the key server is not using an appropriate server.pem file, and the client is aborting the connection after the certificate exchange.
-The certificate must be signed by the keyless CA, and the SANs must include the hostname of the keyless server.
+These logs likely indicate that the key server is not using an appropriate server or pem file and the client is aborting the connection after the certificate exchange.
+The certificate must be signed by the keyless CA and the SANs must include the hostname of the keyless server.
 Here is a valid example for a keyless server located at

-11aa40b4a5db06d4889e48e2f.example.com (note the Subject Alternative Name and Authority Key Identifier:
+11aa40b4a5db06d4889e48e2f.example.com (note the Subject Alternative Name and Authority Key Identifier):

 $ openssl x509 -in server.pem -noout -text -certopt no_subject,no_header,no_version,no_serial,no_signame,no_validity,no_subject,no_issuer,no_pubkey,no_sigdump,no_aux | sed -e 's/^ //'